TU is committed to providing equal educational and employment opportunities that are free from discrimination and harassment.

 A referral point for disability related information, services and resources; provides consultation on policy reviews and facilities planning; conducts workshops and trainings on disability related topics; serves as a clearing house for disability related complaints; and develops disability related initiatives.

-Towson University performances, sporting events and other campus activities must have the following statement affixed to the end of the above non-discrimination statement in accordance with the Americans with Disabilities Act:
+TU performances, sporting events and other campus activities must have the following statement affixed to the end of the above non-discrimination statement in accordance with the ADA:

-If you wish to request an ADA accommodation, please telephone 410-704-0203 or send an email to ada AT_TOWSON.
+If you wish to request an ADA accommodation, please telephone 410-704-0203 or send an email to ADA@towson.edu.

 Retaliation refers to action that is taken against an individual because they reported discrimination, filed a complaint of discrimination, or participated in an investigation or proceeding concerning a discrimination complaint.